Can you have multiple life insurance policies? You’d be surprised how many clients ask me this question!

 The answer to can you claim more than one life insurance policy is a resounding YES!
 Your beneficiaries needn’t worry about multiple life insurance claims.
 As long as the claim is valid the life insurance company will honor it.

-Bottom Line: Can You Have Multiple Life Insurance Policies?
+So, Can You Have Multiple Life Insurance Policies?

 YES!
 Multiple life insurance policies may be the answer to keeping premiums low while providing maximum coverage during the periods you need it the most.